The Dolomites with the Santa Lucia Preserve

 Day 5 Highlights

-• Chairlift to Pralongía Plateau
+• Illustrated hiking boot MOAD icon representing outdoor trekking and adventure Chairlift to Pralongía Plateau

 Day 6